 The answer is not quite as simple as it might seem.

 Having a cold can make it more difficult to use your CPAP machine if you have a nasal mask.
-Your nasal congestion can make it hard to breathe.
-If your CPAP tends to cause mild congestion anyway, add these two things together and now your symptoms are a lot worse.
+Having congestion in your nasal passages can make it hard to breathe.
+If your CPAP tends to cause mild nasal congestion anyway, add these two things together and now your symptoms are a lot worse.
 This can result in you not getting any sleep, which is not conducive to anything, especially not getting over a seasonal illness.

 On an ickier note, you can build up mucus on the inside of your CPAP mask, especially if you use nasal pillows.
 Finally, CPAP can sometimes make coughing worse.
 Because of this, many doctors do recommend not using your CPAP until you feel better.

 However, this does not necessarily mean you should ever entirely stop your CPAP therapy.

 Why You Should Continue CPAP Therapy When You Have a Cold

 Some people find CPAP actually helps relieve minor cold symptoms.
 Lack of sleep can also slow your recovery from a cold, although as already mentioned, some people find they can’t win in this situation.
 Also, it’s generally not recommended to take a break from CPAP for more than a few nights.
 Because of this, many doctors do recommend continuing to use your CPAP.